LHC Lifetime Frontier and Visible Decay Searches in Composite Asymmetric Dark Matter Models: Production and Geometric Efficiency

 We use the produced number of the long-lived particles given by \cref{eq:ProducedNumberN,eq:ProducedNumberPi_hadronization} for the visible decay search at the LHC lifetime frontier.
 Here, we na\"ively assume that dark nucleons and dark pions are produced when off-shell dark photons with a fictitious mass of the dark dynamical scale are produced.
 This produced number depends on multiplicity of the produced particles, and we assume $n_p = 0.04$ and $n_{\pi'} = 2.0$ in the text, which are the analogy of the SM particle production at the $J/\psi$ threshold~\cite{DASP:1978ftr}.
 Since pions are expected to be more produced than nucleons when they are much lighter than nucleons, the multiplicity of pions is larger than that of nucleons In our study, the mass difference of dark nucleons and dark pions can be smaller than that of the SM hadrons.
 Therefore, we change the multiplicity of hadrons: in particular, to be the similar multiplicity, $n_{N_1} = 0.1$ and $n_{\pi'} = 0.2$.
 We show sensitivity plots in \cref{fig:LHCProduction} when the dark sector hadrons are produced on an almost equal footing.

-In this figure, we take $\sin\theta_V = 5 \times 10^{-3}$ and $\Delta_N = 0.3$ for the visible decay of dark nucleons, while $m_{\pi'}/m_{A'} = 1.9$ for the visible decay of dark pions.
+In this figure, we take $\sin\theta_V = 5 \times 10^{-3}$ and $\Delta_N = 0.1$ for the visible decay of dark nucleons, while $m_{\pi'}/m_{A'} = 1.9$ for the visible decay of dark pions.
 We commonly use $U(1)_D$ coupling to be $\alpha' = 0.05$ ($\alpha' = 7 \times 10^{-3}$) for $n_{g'} = 1$ ($n_{g'} = 8$). \cref{fig:LHCProduction} show the changes of the sensitivity plots of FASER (left panel) and MATHUSLA (right panel), and both panels include the visible decays from dark nucleons and dark pions.
-The color codes are the same as the previous figures for FASER (MATHUSLA): the blue-solid (green-solid) lines for $m_{N'} = 8.5\,\mathrm{GeV}$ and the cyan-solid (yellow-solid) lines for $f_{\pi'} = 0.8\,\mathrm{GeV}$, while the blue-dashed (green-dashed) lines for $m_{N'} = 1.1\,\mathrm{GeV}$ and the cyan-dashed (yellow-dashed) lines for $f_{\pi'} = 0.1\,\mathrm{GeV}$.
+The color codes are the same as the previous figures for FASER (MATHUSLA): the blue-solid (green-solid) lines for $m_{N_2} = 8.5\,\mathrm{GeV}$ and the cyan-solid (yellow-solid) lines for $f_{\pi'} = 0.8\,\mathrm{GeV}$, while the blue-dashed (green-dashed) lines for $m_{N_2} = 1.1\,\mathrm{GeV}$ and the cyan-dashed (yellow-dashed) lines for $f_{\pi'} = 0.1\,\mathrm{GeV}$.
 Thick lines show the sensitivity curves with \cref{eq:ProducedNumberN,eq:ProducedNumberPi_hadronization}, while thin lines show the sensitivity curves with different choice of multiplicities.
+In the text, the six dark pions are required to be produced through the dark hadronization due to the isospin symmetry and multiplicity.
+The pion multiplicity smaller than unity implies only three dark pions are required as the final state through the dark hadronization at one hadronic event.
+Hence, the dark-pion sensitivity curves extends to $3 m_{\pi'} < m_{N_2}$ in the case of $n_{\pi'} = 0.2$.

 We show the parameter dependences of dark nucleon sensitivities at the LHC lifetime frontier in \cref{fig:nucleon_epsilon-mA_Parameters}.
 Existing constraints by dark photon searches and the direct detection are the same as in \cref{fig:nucleon_epsilon-mA}.
 For the larger $\Delta_N$, the decay with on-shell dark photon easily opens, and therefore the sensitivity to the three-body decay of the nucleons gets narrow in $m_{A'}$ axis.
 However, it is sensitive to the smaller $\epsilon$ since the lifetime gets shorter.
 Due to the same reason as what we explained in the text, the sensitivity range gets shrink once we take tha larger couplings or the larger DM mass. \cref{fig:nucleon_epsilon-mA_Parameters} shows that some sensitivity curves disappear when $\sin\theta_V = 5 \times 10^{-2}$ and $\Delta_N = 0.3$.